altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

   override def identifier: String = "Paid"
 }
 ```
-- LookingAround customer is browsing the site, but hasn’t added anything to the shopping cart Shopping customer has recently added items to the shopping cart Inactive customer has items in the shopping cart, but hasn’t added anything recently Paid customer has purchased the items
+- LookingAround customer is browsing the site, but hasn’t added anything to the shopping cart.
+- Shopping customer has recently added items to the shopping cart.
+- Inactive customer has items in the shopping cart, but hasn’t added anything recently.
+- Paid customer has purchased the items.

 #### Note
 - PersistentFSM states must inherit from trait PersistentFSM.FSMState and implement the def identifier: String method.